cchauve/DLTcount/README.md

 # Counting and sampling gene family evolutionary histories in the duplication-loss and duplication-loss-transfer models

-Cedric Chauve, Yann Ponty, Michael Wallner
+### Cedric Chauve, Yann Ponty, Michael Wallner, May 2 2019.

 This repository contains the code and experimental results for the paper *Counting and sampling gene family evolutionary histories in the duplication-loss and duplication-loss-transfer models*.